 Best Jobs for Moms Returning to Work FAQ

 Careers that will suit moms planning to return to work are elementary school teachers, web developers, writers, virtual assistants, baristas, and customer service representatives, to mention a few.
+There are also some well-paid gaming jobs that offer great work-life balance.
 These careers offer a flexible schedule or remote work options and enough time to spend with your kids.

 A stay-at-home mom makes an average of $44,663 annually working from home, according to Glassdoor.
 Depending on the job, a stay-at-home mom may earn more.
 To earn more as a stay-at-home mom, you can venture into the tech world.
 If you can take on a full-time job, the best tech careers can earn you more than $100,000 annually.